Reference

 This function returns the current contract address.

-This function returns creator address of current contract
+This function returns the creator address of the current contract.

-This function returns sender address of current transaction
+This function returns the sender address of the current transaction.

-This function returns caller address of current contract
+This function returns the caller address of the current contract.

-This function sets the value corresponding to key to the storage belonging to current contract
+This function sets the value corresponding to the key in the storage belonging to the current contract.

 Restrictions: